QubesOS/qubes-doc/common-tasks/backup-restore.md

    - If your backup is located on a [USB mass storage device](/doc/stick-mounting/), select the device in the drop-down box next to **Device**.
    - If your backup is located in a (currently running) AppVM, select the AppVM in the drop-down box next to **AppVM**.

    You must also specify the directory in which the backup resides (or a command to be executed in an AppVM).
-If you followed the instructions in the previous section, "Creating a Backup", then your backup is most likely in the location you chose as the destination in step 3.
+If you followed the instructions in the previous section, "Creating a Backup," then your backup is most likely in the location you chose as the destination in step 3.
 For example, if you had chosen the `~/backups` directory of an AppVM as your destination in step 3, you would now select the same AppVM and again type `backups` into the **Backup directory** field.

    **Note:** After you have typed the directory location of the backup in the **Backup directory** field, click the ellipsis button `...` to the right of the field.